WurstDevelopers/MiniCommerce/Notes/Collaboration 0002.md

     - Maybe your git client is ignoring the .gitignore file.
 I use GitHub's client and it only checks in the right files.
 - It should be checked into the main branch of source control.

+##Mal's Notes
+===
+- Simple Injector nuget package is only referenced in UI and Infrastructure layers
+- When programming do you creat the interface or the class first?